enioka-Haute-Couture/enioka_scan/enioka_scan/src/main/java/com/enioka/scanner/bt/README.md

 The library provides a small SDK to help creating connectors to most Bluetooth (BT) scanners (handheld matchbox scanners, ring scanners...)

-It is centered on devices which use the SPP (Serial Port Profile) BT profile - the case for most if not all evolved BT scanners (with simple/cheap BT scanners being dumb HID/keyboards without SPP).
+It is centered on devices which use the SPP (Serial Port Profile) BT profile - the case for most if not all evolved BT scanners (while simple/cheap BT scanners are most often dumb HID/keyboards without SPP).
 Note that most devices that are MFi-certified (Made For iOS) are also SPP compatible.

 All the connection details are handled by the SDK, and the connector simply has to deal with the specific protocol needed by a device category, using a set of provided interfaces.